 A single 'Sheffield' type stand for example provides capacity for two spaces, where adequate space for cycles is provided either side.

-Within communal cycle parking facilities, provision should be made for non-standard bikes (see appendix 2A): adapted cycles, tricycles, cargo-bikes and cycles with trailers, at the level of five percent of the cycle parking provision.
+Within communal cycle parking facilities, provision - at the level of five percent or 0.2 per dwelling - should be made for non-standard bikes (see appendix 2A): adapted cycles, tricycles, cargo-bikes and cycles with trailers.